 Are you prepared for this ultimate ultra adventure?

-The Five Islands Ultra is still in the planning stages so we do not yet have all the answers to some of the questions you may have!
+The Five Islands Ultra 2025 is still in the planning stages so we do not yet have all the answers to some of the questions you may have and we may never be able to answer them all.

 What can we tell you?